Last Updated on May 27, 2023 by Robert Mejia

 - Omnidirectional- This allows the mic to pick sound from all directions.
 It is perfect for live recordings where you need the mic to capture the ambiance.

-- Bidirectional- This polar pattern allows the mic to pick up sound from the front and behind hence great for an interview or podcasts with two speakers.
+- Bidirectional- This polar pattern allows the mic to pick up sound from the front and behind hence great for an interview or podcast with two speakers.

 The AT2020 is a USB condenser microphone that focuses on speech and broadcasts.
 The AT2020 is also the go-to microphone for vocal and instrument recording.

-The frequency response is neutral, with a sharp rise in the between 5kHz to 15kHz.
+The frequency response is neutral, with a sharp rise between 5kHz to 15kHz.
 From 15kHz, it drops sharply towards the 20kHz mark.

 The mic also has a slightly higher self-noise around 20dB covering the entire audible spectrum, just like Blue Yeti, with a range of between 20Hz and 20kHz.